noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

 [And thus, the battle of the First Hero ended.
 In the land where the treaty of friendship was concluded, the three realms worked together to create one city.
-The name of the city was —“Hikari”, named after the First Hero-sama.
+The name of the city was—“Hikari”, named after the First Hero-sama.
 This is the city where the main event of the Hero Festival is to be held.]

 ...Hmm?
 Hikari?
 If that's the name of the First Hero, then the First Hero was a